cognisant/Docs.DevelopmentProcess/README.md

 2. The team discusses the required changes to systems, and the extent of testing required.
 3. Each member of the team votes on the amount of effort required by selecting a card from their deck of [planning poker cards](planning-poker-cards), with 1 being the lowest and 21 being the largest.
 4. The cards are revealed
-   1. If everyone is within 1 card (e.g. 3 and 5 or 8 and 13), then the effort for the story is the average of the cards .
+   1. If everyone is within 1 card (e.g. 3 and 5 or 8 and 13), then the effort for the story is the average of the cards.
    2. If there is a wider spread (e.g. 3, 5 and 8), the team members who voted the highest and lowest explain why they voted as they did, then another vote takes place.

 ### Sprints